YgalIdan/BotTelegram/README.md

 > ```

 Update the bot domain in the code:
-In the `/polybot/app.py` file, at line 33, replace the domain `polybot.xxx.xxx` with your actual domain.
+In the `/polybot/app.py` file, at `line 33`, replace the domain `polybot.xxx.xxx` with your actual domain.

 Adjust the infrastructure variable file:
 In the `TF/` directory, update the `infra-vars.tfvars` file with the appropriate variable values for your infrastructure.